Love Long Beach and food? Click here to scroll through the archives of our foodie updates.

 DTLB rooftop staple The Sky Room has announced it will be closing up shop on April 30 for two years to make way for new additions to the upcoming Breakers renovation as an independent hotel.

-(Side note: huge bummer for me because its upstairs bar, known as Cielo, had made both my essential happy hours and essentials tacos list.
+(Side note: huge bummer for me because its upstairs bar, known as Cielo, had made both my essential happy hours and essentials tacos list—and was the antithesis to the mediocrity served at Sky Rom.
 But then again, if the group behind the renovation project known as Pacific 6 do what they plan to do on the scale they plan to do it, we might even score something more spectacular.)

 Owned and operated by father and son team Bernard and Jonathan Rosenson since 1998, shortly after Bernard acquired the Breakers building, the Sky Room has been a Breakers staple—in and out occasionally due to ownership changes—since it originally opened in 1946.

-Plans call for Pacific 6 to re-open the restaurant under possible new ownership.
+Plans call for Pacific 6 to re-open the restaurant under possible new ownership, which could only benefit the space given its lackluster food service for the past decade.

 The closure was announced via an optimistic email sent out by the Rosensons, including tidbits about their future restaurant endeavors in San Francisco and Calabasas.